Indiradonthi/FireCracker/README.md

 ## Synopsis

-In this project we are trying to predit Diabetic probability based on Risk Factors.The risk factors we analyze during this are
+In this project we are trying to predit Diabetic probability based on Risk Factors.The following are the risk factors we are considering to analyze.

 - Pregnancies: Number of times pregnant
 - Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test